 , roughly nine percent of people in the United States misuse opiates at some point in their lives.
 Some individuals unintentionally become addicted to opiates.
 Their doctors prescribe them pain-relief medications after surgery or an injury and they develop a tolerance to those meds.
 In an attempt to control their pain, they begin taking more and more of the medication.
 Taking more than prescribed constitutes abuse and this can quickly lead to addiction.

 Opiate addictions can be very severe addictions as opiates cause a physical addiction to occur.
-Opiate addicts can’t simply stop taking the drugs cold turkey or they’ll experience severe withdrawal symptoms.
-Once those withdrawal symptoms hit, it’s likely that the addict will take more of the drug in an effort to make them go away.
+Those addicted to opiates can’t simply stop taking the drugs cold turkey or they’ll experience severe withdrawal symptoms.
+Once those withdrawal symptoms hit, it’s likely that they will take more of the drug in an effort to make them go away.

 To truly overcome any addiction – particularly an addiction to opiates – it’s important to seek treatment at a qualified addiction treatment center.
 When it comes to opiate addictions, the first step of any recovery program is drug detox.
 While some people may try to quit using opiates at home via a home detox method, they may have an increased risk of relapse due to the painful withdrawal symptoms.
 Since opiate addictions are serious physical addictions, medications are often employed during the formal detox process.
 Understanding the different types of opiate detox can help the individual choose the most appropriate form of treatment.